Jeznar/GitRepo/Utility_Macros/README.md

 Those fields are:

+ * consumption data, e.g. data on the consumables used by a item
- * preparation data, e.g. if the actor has it via pact magic want to retain that
+ * preparation data, e.g. if the actor has it via pact magic want to retain that info
  * uses data, i.e. stash any times per day or similar for reapplication
  * Quantity for Regeneration special case in the description